kojoidrissa/python_testing/testing_python_intro/outline.rst

 Why would I do this?
 --------------------
+-  REQUIRES a deeper understanding and analysis of
+    -  what your code does
+    -  how it does it
 -  Code works now, don't break it if you add to it
 -  {Typin' and Hopin'} < {Software Engineering}